lookeypl/lkRay/README.md

 1. `balls.json` - Basic empty scene with 8 spheres.
 1. `emptyplane.json` - Scene itself contains only a plane and a directional light.
 However, in Main.cpp code, scene is filled with 1000 random spheres used for Scene BVH testing.
+1. `bunny.json` - Scene loading a bunny.obj file, used for testing Mesh BVH and OBJ loading.
 1. `room.json` - Closed room with some spheres and a spot light.
 1. `plane.json` - Open space with walls, spheres and a directional light.
 1. `mirrors.json` - "Hall of mirrors" effect scene.